Menu

 Paul A. Sabatier Best Conference Paper Award

-The Paul A. Sabatier Best Conference Paper Award is given for the best paper on science, technology, and environmental politics presented at the previous year's APSA Annual Meeting.
-Nomination process: Send nominations to committee chair.
-Deadline for nominations: March 1, 2023
+The Paul A. Sabatier Best Conference Paper Award is given for the best paper on science, technology, and environmental politics presented at the previous year’s APSA Annual Meeting.
+Nomination process: Send nominations to the committee.
+Deadline for nominations: March 1, 2026

 Award Committee